Background pattern

 Composition of Fluticasona Cipla

 • The active ingredient is fluticasone propionate.
-Each measured dose contains 125 micrograms of fluticasone propionate, equivalent to a delivered dose of 110micrograms of fluticasone propionate.
+Each measured dose contains 125 micrograms of fluticasone propionate, which is equivalent to an emitted dose of 110 micrograms of fluticasone propionate.

 • This medication contains fluorinated greenhouse gases.

-Multipack - packed with 2 or 3 packs.
-Hospital pack - packed with 10 packs.
-Some package sizes may only be marketed.
+Multipack - wrapped with 2 or 3 packages.
+Hospital package - wrapped with 10 packages.
+Only some package sizes may be marketed.

 Cipla Europe NV